CianStryker/Caspiana_Guide/Maintenance Guide/README.md

 - Third: Copy that information and paste it into both the country's page as well as the subject page on the Omeka website.

-- Fourth: Add/Update an Omeka item so that it can be searched by users through the search bar
+- Fourth: Add/Update an Omeka item so that it can be found by users through the search bar